mawrkus/pull-request-review-guide/README.md

 #### Offer encouragement & appreciation / Give positive feedback

-Code reviews often just focus on mistakes, but they should offer encouragement and appreciation for good practices, as well.
+Code reviews often just focus on mistakes, but they should also offer encouragement and appreciation for good practices.

-Whether you learned something thanks to one of your peers comment, or if you read an elegant piece of code, or even just to congratulate the good work, say: "thank you!", "great!", "nice!".
+Whether you learned something thanks to a comment written by one of your peers, or when you read an elegant piece of code, or even just to congratulate the good work, say: "thank you!", "great!", "nice!".

 It makes a huge difference to receive positive feedback!